 Base Model Prices for shirts, using your blanket: including return postage within the USA-

 - Wool Blanket Shirt: Bell shaped tunic with 2 antler buttons on a simple collar.
 Rolled hem and cuffs.
+Optional 8″ split sides.
 No frills $190 for solid color blankets/$230 for striped blankets.

 - Scout Shirt: Straight cut torso with a zippered fleece lined collar.
 Supplex Nylon draw cord hem and elbow patches.
-Front pocket with inner security pouch.
-Plain rolled cuffs and hem for the base model. $280 for solid colored blankets/$310 for stripes.
+Front pocket with inner security pouch. $280 for solid colored blankets/$310 for stripes.